Bonitasoft-Community/rest-api-sql-data-source/README.md

 RUN IT
 ------

-login as with a User profile inprotal to have new permissions in user's session
+login as with a User profile in portal to have new permissions in user's session

 navigate to:
 http://localhost:8080/bonita/apps/sqlDemo/example/